 10.10.2 ii is the two digit Code notified to the Operator by BT which identifies the Emergency Call as a Mobile Emergency Call from an Operator Customer; and

-10.10.3 ABCD(E) is the relevant Zone Code/Cell ID notified to BT by the Operator pursuant to paragraph 10.2.
+10.10.3 ABCD(EFGHI) is the relevant 4 digit Zone Code or 10 digit Cell ID notified to BT by the Operator pursuant to paragraph 10.2.

 or such other digits as the Parties may agree in writing from time to time.

+10.11 AML Location Data includes the latitude, longitude, radius and level of confidence that a Calling Party is within a circle centred on this latitude and longitude and with this radius.

+10.11.1 The Operator shall make sure that its network is configured to allow the delivery of AML Location Data during an emergency call, and should make reasonable endeavours to test the AML handset functionality as part of its normal testing for suitably equipped handsets.

+10.11.2 BT shall make available any supplemental AML Location Data to the appropriate Emergency Organisation using, where available, an automated interface agreed by BT and the Emergency Organisation.
+If an appropriate automated interface does not exist between BT and the Emergency Organisation BT shall, upon request from the Emergency Organisation, use reasonable endeavours to verbally communicate the Location Data received from MOLES and from AML to the Emergency Organisation.

-10A Mobile Emergency Calls service enhancement: Telematics service
+10A Mobile Emergency Calls service enhancement: Telematics service and eCall service

-Note: This service option will only be available to those already taking the Mobile Emergency Calls Service.
+Note: These services will only be available to those already taking the Mobile Emergency Calls Service.

-10A.1 If the Operator opts for a Telematics enhanced Mobile Emergency Calls service, subject to the provisions of this Schedule BT shall convey Telematics Emergency Calls and hand over such Calls to an Emergency Organisation together with information, supplied to BT by an Operator EDSP (such information giving (i) the location of the Calling Party more accurately than can be ascertained solely from the Zone Code/Cell ID, and (ii) other appropriate Calling Party details.
+10A.1 If the Operator provides the eCall service and/or opts for a Telematics enhanced Mobile Emergency Calls service, subject to the provisions of this Schedule BT shall convey Telematics Emergency Calls and eCall and hand over such Calls to an Emergency Organisation together with information, supplied to BT by an Operator EDSP or an IPVS (such information giving (i) the location of the Calling Party more accurately than can be ascertained solely from the Zone Code/Cell ID, and (ii) other appropriate Calling Party details.

 10A.2 BT shall:

-10A.2.1 based upon the Zone Code/Cell ID and the Connect To Numbers related to that Zone Code/Cell ID contained within the Emergency Centre database, connect a Telematics Emergency Call to the Connect To Number on that database shown for the Emergency Organisation requested by the Operator Customer;
+10A.2.1 based upon the Zone Code/Cell ID and the Connect To Numbers related to that Zone Code/Cell ID contained within the Emergency Centre database, connect a Telematics Emergency Call or eCall to the Connect To Number on that database shown for the Emergency Organisation requested by the Calling Party;

-10A.2.2 match the Telematics Emergency Call information with that provided by the Operator EDSP mentioned in paragraph 10A.6.
+10A.2.2 match the Telematics Emergency Call information with that provided by the Operator EDSP mentioned in paragraph 10A.6 or any reasonable endeavours to decode any eCall information conveyed using a modern over the eCall voice connection;

-10A.2.3 provide the Telematics location and other details received from the Operator EDSP to the appropriate Emergency Organisation, together with such information as shall have been conveyed to BT from MOLES in accordance with paragraph 10.6 in order to provide the location of the Calling Party more accurately than can be ascertained solely from the Zone Code/Cell ID.
+10A.2.3 make available the eCall/aTelematics location and other details received from the Operator EDSP to the appropriate Emergency Organisation, together with such information as shall have been conveyed to BT from MOLES in accordance with paragraph 10.7 in order to provide the location of the Calling Party more accurately than can be ascertained solely from the Zone Code/Cell ID.

-10A.3 In the event that BT receives a Telematics Emergency Call with a Zone Code/Cell ID that is not contained in the Emergency Centre database or that Zone Code/Cell ID does not refer to a required Connect To Number, or the Telematics Emergency Call does not contain all the required information, or the information is incorrect or corrupted, BT shall use reasonable endeavours (including accessing the number(s) provided by, or on behalf of, the Operator in accordance with paragraph 5.5 (c)) to convey the Call to a telephone number for the appropriate Emergency Organisation.
+10A.3 In the event that BT receives an eCall/Telematics Emergency Call with a Zone Code/Cell ID that is not contained in the Emergency Centre database or that Zone Code/Cell ID does not refer to a required Connect To Number, or the Telematics Emergency Call/eCall does not contain all the required information, or the information is incorrect or corrupted, BT shall use reasonable endeavours (including accessing the number(s) provided by, or on behalf of, the Operator in accordance with paragraph 5.6 (c)) to convey the Call to a telephone number for the appropriate Emergency Organisation.